The Trilemma of Truth in Large Language Models: Zero-Shot Prompting: Instructions, Veracity Labeling, and Abstention

-Figures~\ref{fig:app_zero_shot_cities}--\ref{fig:app_zero_shot_defs} depict the Weighted Matthew's Correlation Coefficient (W-MCC) performance of zero-shot prompting across 3 datasets and 16 LLMs for each template type and instruction type.
-In some cases, minor changes to the instructions can have a significant impact on performance.
-Overall, the \texttt{Qwen} and \texttt{Gemma-2} models provide the best performance compared to other LLMs.
+\Cref{fig:app_zero_shot_cities,fig:app_zero_shot_med_indications,fig:app_zero_shot_defs} depict the Weighted Matthew's Correlation Coefficient (W-MCC) performance of zero-shot prompting across 3 datasets and 16 LLMs for each template type and instruction type.

+In some cases, minor changes to the instructions can significantly affect performance.
+Overall, the \texttt{Qwen} and \texttt{Gemma-2} models achieve the best performance among LLMs.
 However, \texttt{Qwen} models seem to be more sensitive to the phrasing of the prompt.

-\textbf{From Token Probabilities to Veracity Labels in Zero-shot Prompting}.
-Given the original instructions and the statement \(\boldsymbol x\), an LLM outputs token-level probabilities over its vocabulary \(\mathcal V\) as
+\paragraph{From Token Probabilities to Veracity Labels in Zero-shot Prompting.} Given the original instructions and the statement \(\boldsymbol x\), an LLM outputs token-level probabilities over its vocabulary \(\mathcal V\) as

-We are interested in the probabilities of the tokens that correspond to the multiple choices -- i.e., numbers \(1\)--\(6\) in any of the panels in Fig.~\ref{fig:zero-shot-example}.
+We are interested in the probabilities of the tokens that correspond to the multiple choices -- i.e., numbers \(1\)--\(6\) in any of the panels in~\Cref{fig:zero-shot-example}.
 We denote tokens associated with these numbers as: \texttt{[1]}, \texttt{[2]}, \texttt{[3]}, etc. We map these token-level probabilities \(P_{\mathcal M}\) into the veracity-label probabilities \(G_{\mathcal M}\) as follows: